pacaya/ghostty/README.md

 🧪 Please note that this is experimental and I built it for my own use.
 It works fine for me, but feel free and try to break it.

 🐛 Known bugs
-- Unread indicator does not clear correctly, and might re-appear when switching tabs
+~~- Unread indicator does not clear correctly, and might re-appear when switching tabs~~

 <img width="1125" height="749" alt="ghostty-sidebar" src="https://github.com/user-attachments/assets/919a9220-4e07-4b2e-b491-c9d385b6585f" />